tonyr729/boulder-weather/README.md

 Not knowing Python I was open to the possibility of learning enough to complete the challenge, but ended up deciding to go with React for the chance to use the Victory.js library that is built on D3 (something that was mentioned in the challenge README.md.

 ### Step 2: Convert data txt files to JSON and clean/combined to a usable format
-This step was the most crucial for not screwing myself down the road.
+This step was the most crucial for converting the data to be laid out in a logical structure.
 A lot of time was spent plotting out overall design and researching Victory.js to make sure to make it easy as possible going forward.
 Another challenge was learning how to use Node and `fs` to import the text files.
 Converting to JSON was extremely fun and challenging.

 ### Step 3: Moving into React and using the Data
 Moving into the front end after combining the JSON I had a massive file.
+Parsing this file everytime the user visted the site was taxing and slow.
 I looked into alternatives in the best way to handle the large data and couldn't find any so I decided to build a Postgres database to serve the data from.
 This would allow me to segment data requests and use fetch to utilize promises to handle the longer requests asynchronously.
+This was also important for the visualization of the data to have the best UX.

-### Step 4: Setting up
+### Step 4: Setting up the backend
 I went with Express with Knex to the database.
 I hit a long hurdle when trying to seed my database with Knex.
 This is the first time I have attempted seeding with a dataset with 40k entries.
 A solution was to build out an array of Knex seed commands and use `Promise.all` to handle each seed request.

 ### Step 5: React structure